How would you like to write a $2.3 million check to the US Treasury because your grant was mismanaged?

 The spending of Federal funds included over $135,000 of unallowable costs.

-The main items that were disallowed were payments for things that were outside the scope of work of the Federal award.
+The main items disallowed were payments for things outside the federal award’s scope of work.

-Additionally, payments were made for things that were not the subrecipient’s responsibility to pay for.
+Additionally, payments were made for things that were not within the subrecipient’s responsibility.

-The subrecipient indicated this was an oversight on their part and will work with the state to resolve the issue.
+The subrecipient indicated this was an oversight and will work with the state to resolve the issue.

-Do people working your grants understand what the scope of work includes?
+Do people working on your grants understand what the scope of work includes?

 And what is not included?

 Spending Too Late